 Early appearances with Leon Redbone and A Prairie Home Companion and then lending his musical and acting talents to Francis Ford Coppola’s film The Cotton Club, led to working with Dick Hyman’s Orchestra in over a half dozen Woody Allen soundtracks, then acting as a bass player, most notably in Sean Penn’s band in Woody’s Sweet And Lowdown.
 He and the band have been both onscreen and in the studio for Gus Van Sant’s film Finding Forrester; in Martin Scorsese’s The Aviator; and Sam Mendes’ film Revolutionary Road.
 Other recording projects include soundtracks for Terry Zwigoff’s Ghost World; Tamara Jenkins’ The Savages; Robert DeNiro’s film, The Good Shepherd; Sam Mendes’ Away We Go; Michael Mann’s film Public Enemies, along with HBO’s – Grey Gardens and Todd Haynes’ HBO mini-series Mildred Pierce.

-This summer Vince Giordano & the Nighthawks will perform concerts at: Ambler, PA’s Music and Arts Festival, Lincoln Center’s Midsummer Night Swing, Old Westbury Gardens, Music Mountain and the Levitt Pavillion in Westport, CT.
+This summer Vince Giordano & the Nighthawks will perform concerts at: Old Westbury Gardens and Music Mountain.

 Jaunty Songs That Reveal a Bleaker Reality